Certificate in Song Therapy

 confirms that you have completed a comprehensive programme of study; exploring

-the many ways that music might be used therapeutically to promote well being,
+the many ways that music might be used therapeutically to promote well

-music making and human skills have been verified independently.
+of your music making and human skills have been verified independently.

 It is very important to